 A Blu-ray disc with a lossless soundtrack may have this DTS version, the Dolby TrueHD version, or both.
 The annoying thing is some players may not support both types and so you may not always be able to use these higher resolution versions.

-Master Audio has the highest bitrate of all at 24.5 Mbits/s on a Blu-ray disc, with a resolution for 8 channels the same as Dolby of 24-bit/96 kHz.
+Master Audio has the highest bitrate of all at 24.5 Mbits/s on a Blu-ray disc, with a resolution for 8-channels of 24-bit/96 kHz.
+The same as Dolby.

 Dolby Atmos is a new codec that introduces object-based soundtracks for the first time.
-It is slowly appearing as a soundtrack option on some Blu-ray releases, and this will increase if the technology becomes popular.
+It is slowly appearing as a soundtrack option on some Blu-ray releases, and this will increase as the technology becomes popular.

 You will need to add a minimum of two height speakers to hear this format – and have an AV receiver that can decode the bitstream from your Blu-ray player.

-The Dolby Atmos soundtrack on your Blu-ray will actually utilize the standard 5.1 or 7.1 soundtracks described above (so it doesn’t need an specific Atmos mix for the movie.
+The Dolby Atmos soundtrack on your Blu-ray will actually utilize the standard 5.1 or 7.1 soundtracks described above – so it doesn’t need a specific Atmos mix for the movie.

 DTS:X is the object-based audio standard from DTS.

-Similar to Dolby Atmos, it may appear on your Blu-ray disc as a soundtrack option, and will utilize the widely-supported DTS-HD Master Audio soundtrack as its base – to which DTS:X will add the object audio information.
+Similar to Dolby Atmos, it may appear on your Blu-ray disc as a soundtrack option and will utilize the widely-supported DTS-HD Master Audio soundtrack as its base – to which DTS:X will add the object audio information.

 It requires an AV receiver that supports the decoding of DTS:X, which will then pass the audio to your speaker system – which ideally will have height speakers for the best effect.

-Also, now that we understand the audio soundtracks which are encoded on the disc, it will make it easier when we think about the different types of audio processing that we find on our AV receivers.
-You can find out more in the guide to AV receiver listening modes.
+Also, now that you understand the audio soundtracks which are encoded on the disc, it will make it easier when you think about the different types of audio processing that you find on your AV receiver.